 Texas Gold Swimming, 1005A South Mays, Round Rock, Texas 78664

 Deck Entries: Deck entries will be accepted until 35 minutes before the start of each session.
 Deck entry fees must be paid at the time of entry ($16 per event, which includes the $1.25 splash fee).
 All deck entries will be entered as a “NT,” no time, and will be placed in the first heat of the event, or where space is available.
 Deck entries are discouraged and no new heats will be created.
-Swimmers not previously entered in the meet must present their USA registration card at Clerk of Course or produce the club’s watermarked roster from the USA Swimming club portal.
+Swimmers not previously entered in the meet must present their USA registration card at Clerk of Course or produce the club’s watermarked roster from the USA Swimming club portal or proof of membership using the USA Swimming Deck Pass app.

 Awards: MEDALS will be awarded to all swimmers achieving a best time in an event.
 All entry times (except 25s) must be in the SWIMS database in order to be recognized as a best time.
 Swimmers’ most recent times must be submitted.
 First time swims will be eligible for an award, however, will not count toward the team’s time improvement percentage, therefore, first time swims are discouraged.